Real Estate Education

 - Agent's split (75%): $12,375

 At that level, you need roughly 11 transactions to hit $100,000.
-That's less than one closed deal per month — a very achievable target for a focused, full-time agent in South Florida.
+That is less than one closed deal per month, a very achievable target for a focused, full-time agent in South Florida.

-Many newer agents underestimate the cost of running a real estate business.
-Real expenses to budget for include: MLS membership and access fees ($1,500–$2,500/year), E&O insurance, marketing and advertising, CRM software, signage and lockboxes, business cards and materials, transportation, continuing education, and any marketing co-op contributions to the brokerage.
+Many newer agents underestimate what it costs to run a real estate business.
+Real expenses include MLS membership and access fees ($1,500 to $2,500 per year), E&O insurance, marketing and advertising, CRM software, signage and lockboxes, business cards and print materials, transportation, continuing education, and any co-op marketing contributions your brokerage requires.

-A realistic business expense budget is 20–30% of gross commission income.
-Factor this into your income target before calculating how many transactions you need.
+A realistic budget is 20 to 30% of gross commission income going to expenses.
+Factor this in before you calculate how many transactions you need to hit your income target.

-The agents who hit $100K in their first or second year in South Florida share common traits: they work full-time, they leverage their sphere of influence aggressively in the first 12 months, they pick a specific market niche (geographic farm, buyer niche, investor segment) and work it consistently, and they track their pipeline meticulously.
+Agents who reach $100K in their first or second year in South Florida tend to share a few habits.
+They work full-time, they work their sphere of influence hard in the first 12 months, and they pick one specific niche (a geographic farm, a buyer segment, an investor focus) and stay consistent with it.
+They also track their pipeline closely so they always know where their next deal is coming from.

-Interested in joining Pure Equity Realty or learning about real estate careers in South Florida?
+Interested in joining Pure Equity Realty or exploring real estate careers in South Florida?
 Contact our team to learn about agent opportunities across our six-county footprint.